 Will Huawei ever be a player in the U.S.?

 Huawei is huge everywhere except for in the U.S., so will Americans ever be able to get their hands on the company’s devices?
-Chance are no. The arrest of Wanzhou has put a significant strain on Huawei’s relationship with the U.S., and with the company’s name in tatters in the eyes of American consumers, it’s doubtful executives will waste the effort trying to win over customers who already believe Huawei could be spying on them.
+Chances are no. The arrest of Wanzhou has put a significant strain on Huawei’s relationship with the U.S. And with the company’s name in tatters in the eyes of American consumers, it’s doubtful executives will waste the effort trying to win over customers who already believe Huawei could be spying on them.

 The fact that the U.S. government has effectively banned Huawei from being able to roll out 5G wireless internet technologies in the country all but guarantees that the company will never gain a foothold in the States.